Jokelab/Assertive.Docs/Language/Requests.md

 ```

 ### body `formdata`
-The request body will be sent as multipart formdata when using the formdata keyword.
+The request body will be sent as multipart formdata when using the `formdata` keyword.
 It enables sending a request with a combination of string values and stream values in a single request.
 ```assertive
 POST "https://www.testuri.com" body formdata {'Firstname': 'John', 'Lastname': 'Doe', 'image': FileToStream('image.bmp') }
 ```

 ### body `stream`
 Send a binary file in the request body.
-The 'stream' keyword can be omitted if Assertive detects a stream expression.
+The `stream` keyword can be omitted if Script Assertive detects a stream expression.
 ```assertive
 POST "https://www.testuri.com" body stream FileToStream('image.jpg');